Skip to main content

 Why reviews matter for churches

 Reviews shape two things at once: visibility and trust.
-If you are working on local reach, it helps to tighten the authentic identity and brand story of your church, especially as it relates to volunteer and ministry efforts.
 Reviews influence how visible you are in local search, and they also reassure people who are deciding whether to visit.
 New families are often asking:

 What strong church reviews usually include